tamara-bain/code-review-paradigms/readme.md

 Effort should be made to follow best practices of the language or framework and existing structure in the code base.
 Avoid doing things that are specifically recommended against by the framework or language.
 This reduces friction for other people editing/maintaining your code because it reads in a style they are familiar with.
 It also reduces the likelyhood that changes in packages/frameworks interfere with our codebase.

 ### 13. Efficiency
 Do things with reasonable efficiency for 10x our current level of growth.
 Avoid premature optimization unless the effort to do so is identical to not doing so.
 This should prevent anything grossly inefficient from getting into our codebase without adding unneccessary complexity.
+Should this code run asyncronously instead of syncronously?

 ## Perspectives of a Code Review